-- Potential impacts to beneficial uses and users of groundwater, land uses or property interests The sites are situated in proximity to critical infrastructure facilities within the Basin, including the Delta-Mendota Canal, California Aqueduct, Chowchilla Bypass, and other dams, levees, local canals, pumping stations, and roads. - Availability, quality, and reliability of historical data All of the RMS-LS have historic elevation or compaction data, including 16 with records starting prior to 2000.
+- Potential impacts to beneficial uses and users of groundwater, land uses or property interests - The sites are situated in proximity to critical infrastructure facilities within the Basin, including the Delta-Mendota Canal, California Aqueduct, Chowchilla Bypass, San Joaquin River, Fresno Slough, Mendota Pool, and other dams, levees, local canals, pumping stations, and roads. - Availability, quality, and reliability of historical data All of the RMS-LS have historic elevation or compaction data, including 16 with records starting prior to the year 2000.
 Data collected at sites monitored by the USGS or USBR undergo the respective agency's validation process prior to release.
 Additionally, in preparing and populating the Basin DMS, QA/QC checks were implemented to help ensure entry and maintenance of valid and accurate data. - Long-term access As previously noted, all RMS-LS have been confirmed to have sufficient access for data collection.

-In addition to the above monitoring and the utilization of DWR's InSAR surveys, the GSAs will gather data from other USBR checkpoints along the Delta-Mendota Canal and from the San Joaquin River Restoration Program (SJRRP) geodetic network as data become available.
+In addition to the above monitoring and the utilization of DWR's InSAR surveys, the GSAs will gather and consider data from other USBR checkpoints along the Delta-Mendota Canal and from the San Joaquin River Restoration Program (SJRRP) geodetic network as data become available.